On a Wire: Reception

-Critical reception

 On a Wire charted at number 57 on the Billboard 200 and number 3 on the Independent Albums charts.

 While the album was received with mild praise from more mainstream publications like Rolling Stone, many smaller publications felt that the band had abandoned their roots as second-wave emo group.
 However, despite the criticism, the band still incorporated much of their musical growth into their follow-up Guilt Show, which was much better received.
 However, many fans were upset with the concerts, since many of the songs on the album did not fit well with the band's usually energetic live show.